ashki23/Python-notes/python-lib.md

   - Assignment: `=`, `+=`, `-=`, `*=`, `/=`, `**=`, `%=`, `//=`
   - Ordering and comparison: `<`, `>`, `<=`, `>=`, `==`, `!=`

-The following are some examples for above functions:
+The following are some examples for the above functions:

 ``` python
 divmod(6,4)